SystemFw/blog/content/staging/paxos-failures.md

 ## System and Fault model

-When describing a distributed algorithm, we have to specify a _fault model_, i.e. which failures we are promising to deal with and which ones we're ignoring, and a _system model_, i.e. which capabilities we assume to be able to use to deal with them.
+When describing a distributed algorithm, we have to specify a _fault model_, i.e. which failure modes we are promising to deal with and which ones we're ignoring, and a _system model_, i.e. which capabilities we assume to be able to use to deal with them.

 This part is often described in a couple of words of jargon at the start of each paper and so it's easy to skim over for new